 The County provides a full range of services to its citizens.
-These services include police and fire protection, emergency medical services, court systems, library services, the construction and maintenance of roadways and infrastructure, tax assessment and collection, planning and zoning, recreational activities and cultural events, and inherent administrative and support activities.
+These services include police (Sheriff) and fire protection, emergency medical services, court systems, library services, the construction and maintenance of roadways and infrastructure, tax assessment and collection, planning and zoning, recreational activities and cultural events, and inherent administrative and support activities.
 The County provides the majority of these services since fiscal responsibility has been affixed at the local level by State statues.
 However, in keeping with the terms of their individual charters, the cities and towns within Fayette County have chosen to provide some of the above services to their citizens as part of their municipal government operations.

 The County also operates a potable water distribution system and a solid waste management system.
-The Fayette County Water System was established in 1965 and serves approximately 28,927 customers in the unincorporated areas of the County and through the County-owned distribution systems of the City of Peachtree City and the Towns of Tyrone, Woolsey and Fayetteville.
-The Water System also wholesales water to the City of Fayetteville (contract expires 2035) and by contractual agreement, the County operates the system owned by the Town of Brooks.
+The Fayette County Water System established in 1965 serves approximately 29,585 customers in the unincorporated areas of the County and through the County-owned distribution systems of the City of Peachtree City and the Towns of Tyrone, Woolsey and Fayetteville.
+The Water System also wholesales water to the City of Fayetteville by contractual agreement.
+The current contract expires in 2034.